AXGKl/blog/docs/ll/electronics/deskcycle/generator.md

 ![](./img/beltprobl.png)

-### Position 3: No Belt / High Axis Radius
+### Position 3: Direct Coupling With Fly Wheel

 For this one I built a prototype, in order to finally generate some real power with my feet...

 ![](./img/pos31.png)

+You can, at this position, not directly couple the 8mm motor axis with the flywheel because of the radius of the motor housing colliding with the first gear wheel.
+I.e. you loose a lot of RPMs by increasing the motor axis diameter.

 Was relatively simple to build - only challenging thing was to drill an exact 8mm hole through the plastic furniture roller wheel, so that it is well balanced (thanks Alex ;-)

 Material is from [here](https://www.hagebau.de/search/?q=moebelrolle&sc=&ms=1).

-The white soft rubber coating coupling with the flywheel is from sanitary equipment, some sealing.
-I had to connect it with the black wheel, using double-sided duct tape.
+The white soft rubber coating coupling with the flywheel is from kitchen equipment, some sealing.
+I had to connect it with the black wheel, using double-sided duct tape, so that it remains on the wheel.

 #### Findings